A goal properly set is halfway reached.

 - Social networks.

-This is the most popular kind of website for photographers, artists, writers, models, designers, videographers, etc. A portfolio website is a right choice for a company having perfect visuals to demonstrate.
+This is the most popular kind of website for photographers, artists, writers, models, designers, videographers, etc. A portfolio website is the right choice for a company having perfect visuals to demonstrate.

 4. Lead generation site